Fuzuri/Roadmap-Projects/README.md

-# 🚀 My Web Projects Portfolio
+# Roadmap Projects

-This repository contains multiple web projects I have developed.
-Starting with a **Basic CV** and a **Multi-page HTML Website**, more projects will be added progressively.
+This repository contains multiple web projects following roadmap.sh [roadmap.sh](https://roadmap.sh/).
+These projects serves as practice and learning of becoming a Frontend Developer, projects will be added progressively as i learn.

+Started  in 22/5/2025 During my Second Year in College

 ## 📁 Projects Included